Triumph Group

-Triumph Group, Inc. is a supplier of aerospace services, structures, systems and support.
-Based in Berwyn, Pennsylvania, United States, Triumph engineers, designs, and manufactures aircraft components, systems and accessories.
+Triumph Group, Inc. is an American supplier of aerospace services, structures, systems and support.
+Based in Radnor, Pennsylvania, Triumph engineers, designs, and manufactures aircraft components, systems, and accessories.
 Several services and products are offered through three of their operating organizations, Integrated Systems, Aerospace Structures, and Product Support.

 Triumph Group serves original equipment manufacturers of regional, commercial, military and business aircraft and components, as well as air cargo carriers and regional and commercial airlines.

 History

 1980s

 Triumph Group was formerly one of the companies in Alco Standard Corporation, a loose conglomerate of diversified companies that operated across a large number of unrelated fields, including office supplies.
-By the latter half of the decade, officers of Alco Standard Corporation were concentrating on office supplies, paper products and food services, their three core competencies.
-The former was the fastest growing market for the company.
+By the latter half of the decade, officers of Alco Standard Corporation were concentrating on office supplies, paper products, and food services, their three core competencies.
+The former was the fastest-growing market for the company.

 In 1986, Alco was considering selling Triumph Group and its distribution businesses, the former of which competed in the aerospace industry and earned just under 3% of Alco Standard's revenue.